jcha0713/classy.nvim/README.md

 ## 💫 Features

-- add/remove class attribute from any HTML element
+- adds/removes class attribute to/from any HTML element
 - can handle nested elements too
 - works for HTML/JSX/TSX documents
 - configurable to use single/double quotes